Skip to content

 TermMeaning

-WorkspaceA git repository directory.
+WorkspaceA portable folder.
 This is what you open or clone in CutReady.

 ProjectA unit of work within a workspace.
 Contains its own sketches, storyboards, and notes.